slokxo/HackathonPack/README.md

  I made this addon pack very configurable, in the subsequent message is the meaning behind all the values, what not to do, and the limitations.

 ## Sand
-### Quicksand
-* *Enabled* -> If the move is enabled or disabled.
-* *Cooldown*  -> The delay in which you must wait before using the move again.
-* *Range*  -> The range of the projection along the floor, if it exceeds its range or goes off a sand block, it will disperse.
-* *Duration*  -> The duration in which the target will stay sinking.
-* *Project Hitbox*  -> The hitbox that the projection will have.
-A high projection hitbox is not recommended.
-* *Damage*  -> Damage that an entity will take in the quicksand (this is only enabled if the value `doDamage` is enabled.
-* *Do Damage*  -> A true or false statement that decides whether the move does damage or not.

 ### SandSlash
 * *Enabled* -> If the move is enabled or disabled.
 * *Range* -> The range of the slash in the air, if it exceeds its range, it will disperse.